Sang-e-Mah: Production

 In July 2021, Saife Hassan announced in an exclusive interview that he is going to revamp the Sang-e-Mar Mar with a new season.
 He revealed the Sania Saeed, Nauman Ijaz, Kubra Khan and Samiya Mumtaz as leading actors.
 Hassan also announced that it will be a trilogy and after Sang-e-Mah, he will make Sang-e-Siyah.

 Sania Saeed, Nauman Ijaz and Kubra Khan respire their roles from Sang-e-Mar Mar while Nadia Afgan, Hania Amir and Samiya Mumtaz joined for second season.
 There were also rumours of the singer Atif Aslam to be part of the series; his casting confirmed in late August 2021.
 Before Aslam, film actor Bilal Ashraf has been cast for the lead role of "Hilmamd" however, he turned down the project due to date conflicts.
-Previously, the role has been rejected by Ali Zafar and Fawad Khan due to unknown reasons.
+Previously, the role has been rejected by Ali Zafar and Fawad Khan for unknown reasons.
 While discussing about the story, Hassan revealed that the first part of the trilogy will focus on Pakhtoon family issues and will also tackle problematic traditions such as forced marriages.

 The first teaser of the series was released on 10 December 2021.

+Principal photography

-Although, the production location of the series is Bhogarmang Valley located near Balakot where shooting was done extensively, some of the initial sequences were filmed in the Gurdwara of Nankana Sahib.
+The principal photography began in Islamabad on 13 August 2021.
+The series was shot majorly in Bhogerr Mong Valley located near Balakot, Dadar located near Balakot and Shinkiari, and some regions of Azad Kashmir where shooting was done extensively which began in October 2021 and ended on 6 December 2021.
+Some of the initial sequences were filmed in the Gurdwara of Nankana Sahib, which were filmed after receiving the permission.